Dominic W. Lanza

 Dominic William Lanza (born May 20, 1976) is a United States district judge of the United States District Court for the District of Arizona.
 He was formerly an Assistant United States Attorney for the District of Arizona.

 Education and early career

-Lanza earned his Bachelor of Arts, summa cum laude, from Dartmouth College and his Juris Doctor, cum laude, from Harvard Law School, where he served as editor and transition chair of the Harvard Law Review.
+Lanza earned his Artium Baccalaureus, summa cum laude, from Dartmouth College and his Juris Doctor, cum laude, from Harvard Law School, where he served as editor and transition chair of the Harvard Law Review.
 While in college, he was an All-Ivy League, All-America, and Academic All-America football player and was named the outstanding member of his graduating class.

 After graduating from law school, he served as a law clerk to Judge Pamela Ann Rymer of the United States Court of Appeals for the Ninth Circuit.
 He then practiced for five years as an associate in the constitutional and appellate law practice group of Gibson, Dunn & Crutcher.
 Before becoming a judge, Lanza served as Chief and Executive Assistant United States Attorney for the District of Arizona.